codewithmide/codewithmide/README.md

 Here are some of the open source projects I've collaborated on:

-- [I4G-OPENSOURCE-FRONTEND-PROJECT](https://github.com/Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022): Collaborated with fellow maintainers by reviewing submitted pull requests, raise issues and provide documentations such as readme code of conduct and contribution guide for contributors.
+- [I4G-OPENSOURCE-FRONTEND-PROJECT](https://github.com/Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022): Collaborated with fellow maintainers by reviewing submitted PRs, raise issues and provide documentations such as the readme, code of conduct and contribution guide for contributors.
+- [I4G-OPENSOURCE-BACKEND-PROJECT](https://github.com/Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022): Assisted in providing documentations including readme, code of conduct and contribution guide for contributors.

 - 🔭 I’m currently on a journey to master javascript!
 - ✔ I'm fully available for Open-Source projects